kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 ### §193.17   How must design and production approval holders handle information they receive from the FAA under this part?

-\(a\) If the FAA discloses information under §193.9(a)(2) to the holders of design approvals of production approvals issued by the FAA, the approval holder must disclose that information only to persons who need to know the information to address the safety or security condition.
+\(a\) If the FAA discloses information under [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.9   Will the FAA ever disclose information that is designated as protected under this part?|§193.9]](a)(2) to the holders of design approvals of production approvals issued by the FAA, the approval holder must disclose that information only to persons who need to know the information to address the safety or security condition.

 \(b\) Unless an emergency exists, before disclosing information to approval holders the FAA will contact the submitter of the information.